alex-kcli/alex-kcli.github.io/_projects/3_project.md

 This is a collection of simple 2D games I have done to explore common game concepts.

-Game 1: Kontagion, a game featuring petri dish and bacterial adversaries.
+Game 1: Kontagion, a game featuring a player playing in a petri dish against bacterial adversaries.
+Player can move around the dish on the rim with left/right arrowkeys and shoot with SPACE or ENTER for different weapons.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">